 We’ve all had those days where we’ve been in a bit of a funk, been disappointed by an outcome or let down by a friend.
 One of the quickest and easiest ways to get back on track is to put on your trainers and head out for a walk.
-Getting outside, especially into a green space has been shown to help alleviate stress, reduce symptoms of anxiety and depression and elevate mood.
+Exercise, especially in a green space has been shown to help alleviate stress, reduce symptoms of anxiety and depression and elevate mood.

 How does exercise help brain health and mental well-being?

 Exercise increases cerebral blood flow – providing extra oxygen and nutrients for the brain.
 Whilst the brain accounts for around 2% of our total body weight it consumes 20% of all the energy we put into our body.
-Two thirds of the brain’s energy is used by our neurons to send electrical messages and the remaining 1/3 is used for brainy housekeeping and maintenance to keep our neurons in top shape.
+Two-thirds of the brain’s energy is used by our neurons to send electrical messages and the remaining third is used for brainy housekeeping and maintenance to keep our neurons in top shape.

 But wait there’s more, exercise helps to reduce stress by reducing levels of adrenaline and cortisol, the body’s stress hormones.
 As stress levels drop, muscular tension starts to reduce and we start to feel a whole lot better.

 Exercise can be used as a useful way to clear the mind of worrying thoughts and help us to focus on more pleasant things.
 Listening to music while exercising adds to the beneficial effect with the bonus that we will continue to exercise for longer and depending on the rhythm and the beat, at a faster pace.

 Exercise is neuroprotective

 Regular exercise over the longer term has the additional benefit of reducing brain shrinkage that normally occurs with age.
 This means retaining your gray matter, in particular the number of neurons in the hippocampus, the area of the brain associated with learning and memory and white matter, which also helps protect against cognitive decline.